 - Be a full-time (legal) resident of Galloway Township

-Veterans, who were honorably discharged and actively served during the following wars may apply for a $250 deduction.
+Beginning in January 2021, veterans, who were honorably discharged and actively served in the United States military, may apply for a $250 deduction.

 - Own property in Galloway Township as of October 1 of the pre-tax year